LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 WHERE
 {
-  ?NFDIK wdt:P31 wd:Q98270496.       #Give me all accepted NFDI consortia.
+  ?NFDIK wdt:P31 wd:Q98270496.       #Get me all accepted NFDI consortia.
   ?NFDIK wdt:P1416 ?affiliate.       #Get the affiliates of the accepted NFDI.
   ?affiliate wdt:P131 ?location.     #Provide me with the location of the affiliated parties.